BauhausLuftfahrt/PAXelerate/README.md

 ### About ###

-Copyright (c) 2014-2015 Bauhaus Luftfahrt e.V..
-All rights reserved.
-This program and the accompanying materials are made available under the terms of the [Eclipse Public License (EPL) v1.0](http://www.eclipse.org/legal/epl-v10.html) which accompanies this distribution
+Copyright (c) 2014-2015 [Bauhaus Luftfahrt e.V.](http://www.bauhaus-luftfahrt.net/?set_language=en) All rights reserved.
+[PAXelerate](http://www.paxelerate.com) and the accompanying materials are made available under the terms of the [Eclipse Public License (EPL) v1.0](http://www.eclipse.org/legal/epl-v10.html) which accompanies this distribution.